poissonconsulting/tuv-x/docs/source/usage.rst

 The ``configuration_file.json`` contains the TUV-x configuration information described in :doc:`configuration`.

-If photolysis rate constnats are included in the configuration, TUV-x will output a file named ``photolysis_rate_constants.nc`` in the working directory.
+If photolysis rate constants are included in the configuration, TUV-x will output a file named ``photolysis_rate_constants.nc`` in the working directory.
 This file will contain the photolysis rate constants for each reaction at each vertical level for every time specified in the configuration file.